jmischung/Cookiecutter-Template-Data-Science-Minimal/README.md

 A minimal data science project structure inspired by the structure used in Real Python's Data Version Control tutorial ([here](https://realpython.com/python-data-version-control/)) and drivendata's cookiecutter data science template ([here](http://drivendata.github.io/cookiecutter-data-science/)).

 ### Starting a New Project
---
+---

 1. Ensure `cookiecutter` is installed.
-2. In the directory where the project is to be located run `ccds github_link_here`
+2. In the directory where the project is to be located run `cookiecutter https://github.com/jmischung/Cookiecutter-Template-Data-Science-Minimal`

 <br>

 ### Default Project Structure
---
+---

 This structure is meant for personal organization.
 If this project is meant to be stored and/or shared publicly a license should be added.

 ```